 Can a Still be Legally Owned According to Federal Law?

 According to federal rules, stills of any size are legal to own if not being used, nor intended to be used, to produce alcohol.
-In other words, if a still is only being used to filter water or make essential oils, and these actions do not involve the distillation of alcohol, a still of any size is legal to own.
+In other words, if a still is only being used to distill, filter, or purify water or to make something like essential oils, and these actions do not involve the distillation of alcohol, a still of any size is legal to own.

 In order to be fully compliant with laws pertaining to operating a still for the production of consumable alcohol, one would need a Federal Distilled Spirits Permit.
 Distillation equipment can also be legally used to produce fuel alcohol if the owner possesses a Federal Fuel Alcohol Permit.

 Read the actual federal statutes regarding distillation equipment here: 27 CFR Part 29, Subpart C - Stills.